No Credit Cards, No Contracts, No Commitments,

 Now that feels like there is somebody - a real person - on the other side of the text, even though this can all be totally automated.
 Using a long code has and will always have a more local and personal feel to it.

 Big tip: Always be using the area code that your business is in.
 An area code that is (408) when you're in Florida will not make sense to your potential buyers or existing customers.
-Beware of companies that will use rotating long numbers to avoid spam regulations.
 You want the one number that is the same as your businesses area code.
-This gives a very non threatening non spammy vibe, ads legitimacy and builds trust.
+This gives a very non threatening non spammy vibe, adds legitimacy and builds trust.
 If you’re in San Antonio and you see a flyer that says – “Text (210) 365-3764 to get more information” you already know that it is a local long number and there’s more likely to be a real person on the other end of it.

 Using a long code for sending automated information gives you much greater flexibility and lower costs than using a short code.